Dissemination

 Recent and upcoming conference papers by group members

 • Claire Rachel Jackson (November 2023): ‘From Heroes to Saints: Leucippe and Clitophon, the Lives of Galaction and Episteme, and Novel Receptions in Christian Hagiography’.
-Cambridge Department of Classics.
+Harvard Department of Classics.

 • Benjamin De Vos (November 2023): ‘A Disabled Saint and true Beauty: The Voice of Mattidia in the Pseudo-Clementine Homilies’, at the International Meeting of the Society of Biblical Literature (San Antonio [TX]).